14 Reasons Why Peperomia Leaves are Drooping Leaves and their Remedies

 Underfeeding implies that the Peperomia plant is not getting the nutrients need for growth and energy.
 Lack of nutrients in the actively growing tips causes nutrients to be withdrawn from the older lower leaves resulting in wilting and drooping.

-On the other hand, overfeeding will cause the roots to die due to fertilizer burn.
+Excess salts in the soil will cause the roots to die due to fertilizer burn.
 This implies that the roots cannot take up water and nutrients to the leaves.
 Due to dehydration, the leaves begin to wilt and droop.

-Peperomia will grow in ordinary room humidity but too dry air will lead to dehydration of the leaves, causing them to lose their turgidity which results in wilting and drooping.
+Too dry air (low humidity) will lead to dehydration of the leaves, causing them to lose their turgidity resulting in wilting and drooping of the leaves.

 Use a hygrometer to monitor the humidity to maintain it at 50-80% for the optimum growth of your Peperomia.